MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/physical-network-requirements.md

 > [!IMPORTANT]
 > We update this list as we're informed of changes by network switch vendors.

-If your switch isn't included, contact your switch vendor to ensure your switch model and switch operating system version support the requirements in the next section.
+If your switch isn't included, contact your switch vendor to ensure that your switch model and the version of the switch's operating system supports the requirements in the next section.

 ## Network switch requirements